Soltis13/03_BootCamp_ClassNotes/02References/3_Javascript.md

 ### Basic Javascript

+    Variables -var let const
-    Variables - place to store a bit of information
+         place to store a bit of information

+    Variable Type

         var number / string / boolian

+        num to string  String()  .toString()
+        string to number  Number()

     Array - a variable that stores mulitple values.